nextgis/docs_ngweb/source/layers.rst

    TMS Connection Resource Name

 The "Key" field is optional.
 If needed, you can also add a description and metadata.
-In the TMS connection tab you need to select the way to connect to the TMS server - custom or via NextGIS geoservices (see :numref:`TMS_connection_type_en`).
+In the TMS connection tab you need to select the way to connect to the TMS server - custom or via NextGIS GeoServices (see :numref:`TMS_connection_type_en`).

 .. figure:: _static/TMS_connection_type_en_3.png
    :name: TMS_connection_type_en